Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Discussion

 \section{Discussion}

 In the following, we discuss the impact of the initial conditions on the properties of BHNS mergers.
-We then compute the detectability-conditioned Bayes factors for three GW events comparing a Pop.~III to a Pop.~II origin.
+We then compute the detectability-conditioned Bayes factors for three GW events comparing a Pop.~III origin to a Pop.~II one.